IBM/personal-wealth-portfolio-mgt-bot/README.md

 ngrok http 3000
 ```

-**Note:** use port 80 if you are running the application from Bluemix.
+**Note:** use port 80 if you are running the application from IBM Cloud.

 You will get a response like the following: